syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ## Customizing Scroll Button

-The template of previous and next scroll buttons can be modified with `PreviousScrollButtonTemplate` and `NextScrollButtonTemplate` properties. ****
+The template of the previous and next scroll buttons can be modified with the `PreviousScrollButtonTemplate` and `NextScrollButtonTemplate` properties.

 {% tabs %}